compTAG/student-resources/reports/nsf-prereport.md

 * Event: TODO
 * Dates: TODO
 * Location: TODO
-* Presentation (if applicable): TODO, give title and type of presentation, if applicable
+* Presentation (if applicable): TODO, give title and type of presentation, if you presented
 * Take Home: TODO, describe how attending this event helped your research on this project and/or was aided your professional development.

+Copy/paste the formatting to add more if needed!

 + TODO: list any other training opportunites / professional development activities that you have participated in during the reporting period, whether formal or informal.  (e.g., helping with train more junior students, writing referee reports, etc.)

-## Presentations
+## Presentations (internal and external)

 * Title: TODO
 * Abstract: TODO